-Without being cooked, you’ll notice a combination of sweet and salty flavors with a mild funky smell, reminiscent of soy and a touch of barbecue sauce mixed together.
+Without being cooked, you’ll notice a combination of sweet and salty flavors with a mild funky smell, reminiscent of both soy and barbecue sauces mixed together.

 When cooked, it gives the ingredients an incredible mild savoriness that is unmatched by any other condiment.
 There’s a ton of umami that works its way into the food!

 There are numerous reasons as to why people can’t (or choose not to) have the sauce.
 Here, I’ve covered the more common ones:

 - Diet.
 Like Mum, there are many who enjoy a vegetarian or vegan diet.
 If you’re a vegetarian, you’ll be going meatless and the shellfish just won’t cut it.
 Vegans are in a similar boat as they will not only have no meat in their diet, but any animal product as well (e.g. eggs or dairy).

 - Allergies.
 It’s not uncommon to have an allergy to shellfish.
 Whether its anaphylactic or minor, anybody in this category should definitely opt for oyster-free sauces for their safety.

 - Availability.
 I’ve heard of some people having to travel for HOURS just to get to their nearest Asian grocery store!
 If online just isn’t an option, then of course you’ll need to find another way to get delicious flavor into your food.